lanceengland/EdiTools/README.md

 EdiTools is a repository of PowerShell scripts for parsing EDI X12 files.
 The core use case is the following: A simple way to search and display specific transaction sets from a directory of EDI files.

 ## Design Goals
+TODO: this is the new list
+Fast (C#, minimize string copies)
+Composable (Hierarchy File -> Groups -> Transaction Sets -> Specific type) Search/Display (limited properties, not a full blown API) PowerShell 2 compatible (for now, only way to use at current client)

 ### Composable